Hotels4Teams

 Which hotels near Jacob’s Ymca offer free breakfast?

-Which hotels near Jacob’s Ymca have a pool?
+Which hotels near Jacob’s Ymca have an outdoor pool?

 Which hotels near Jacob’s Ymca offer free parking?